Leadership: Texas Hold 'Em Style

 Written Assignments

-Using the readers and your own research, complete a 3-5 page analysis of United States (US) National Response Plan, the Department of Homeland Security and the Interagency Domestic Terrorism Concept of Operations Plan.
+Using the readers and your own research, complete a 3-5 page analysis of United States (US) National Response Framework.
 Based on your readings, what are the strengths and weakness of the US plan?
 What are the alternative to the US plan?
 Concentrate on the differences between prevention, planning, response and recovery.

 Hint:: Superior work (an A grade) will include sources from academic, peer reviewed journals; be properly formatted and sourced in APA style.